19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 (31st July 2003)

-An Act to prohibit advertisements relating to smoking, to control the use of tobacco products by young persons, to control the sale, packaging and trade description of tobacco products and for matters connected therewith.
+An Act to prohibit advertisements relating to any tobacco product or its use, to control the use of tobacco products by young persons, to control the sale, packaging and trade description of tobacco products and for matters connected therewith.

 [31st May 1993]